There are two types of heat exhaustion:

 - A general recommendation for those doing moderate- to high-intensity exercise is to drink 17 to 20 ounces of fluid two to three hours before exercise, and consider adding another eight ounces of water or sports drink right before exercise.
 During exercise, you should consume another seven to ten ounces of water every 20 minutes, even if you don't feel thirsty.
 Also, drink another 8 ounces within a half hour after exercise.
 Take additional precautions when exercising or working outdoors.

 - Avoid fluids containing either caffeine or alcohol, because both substances can make you lose more fluids and worsen heat exhaustion.
-If you have epilepsy or heart, kidney, or liver disease, are on a fluid-restricted diet, or have a problem with fluid retention, check with your doctor before increasing liquid intake.
+If you have epilepsy or severe heart, kidney, or liver disease, are on a fluid-restricted diet, or have a problem with fluid retention, check with your doctor before increasing liquid intake.